 There is an optional sub-study in addition to the main study described below.
-If you agree to take part in this, we may collect extra blood samples (4 teaspoons, up to 20ml) when you visit hospital for before treatment and at each treatment visit.
-These are for research to better understand NSCLC and why some treatments work for some people and not others, the research team will let you know when these will be collected.
+If you agree to take part in this, we will collect extra blood samples (4 teaspoons, up to 20ml) when you visit hospital for before treatment and at each treatment visit.
+These are for research to better understand NSCLC and why some treatments work for some people and not others.
 Your sample will be analysed to study how genetic differences may influence the way different people respond to the study medication.
 No extra hospital visits will be necessary.
 If you do not wish to take part in additional blood samples, it does not affect your ability to take part in the study.